 During my career I have been successful in generating high quality research, published in journals such as PNAS, Nature Cell Biology, Plant Cell, the Journal of Experimental Botany.
 I have also had the opportunity to teach students both in formal lectures and in the lab environment where I take great pride in my ability to simply explain complex scientific concepts and to stimulate an interest in research.
 My current role will allow great opportunities for outreach to bring the excitement of plant science to the general public and next generation of researchers.

 The Cardiff-Wales 2016 iGEM team received an excellent silver medal in the 2016 Boston Jamboree.
-More details can be found here about this great project!

 The development of my research, mentoring and communication skills benefited greatly from spending productive years working with Professor Malcolm Bennett, Professor Mark Estelle and Dr Scott Michaels.
 My previous scientific contributions involved initially characterizing the plant NPC, deciphering the mechanisms that control expression of auxin receptor proteins and analysis patterns of histone modification and DNA replication (see previous research).